-In 2018, The Oregon Legislature increased the Document Recording Fee to \$60 dollars, which is expected to raise an additional \$90 million for affordable housing, emergency and veteran's services and to establish first-time buyer's savings accounts.
-Importantly, the legislature established a task force to address racial disparities in homeownership.
+The Document Recording Fee expansion, 2018, is significant in that it is expected to raise an additional \$90 million for affordable housing, emergency and veteran's services and to establish first-time buyer's savings accounts.
+Portions of these dollars are earmarked for capacity building.
+OHCS plans to utilize these capacity building funds to break down barriers specific to rural areas to allow for much needed development which too often is not taking place due to capacity related issues.
+OHCS also plans to provide a menu of other capacity building services for both rural and urban areas to preserve current affordable housing and increase affordable housing production.

+A task force to address racial disparities in homeownership was eastablished 2018 and will work over a 12 month period to determine why this disparity exists and how it may be mitigated.
 Additionally, HB 5201A included a general fund appropriation of \$5.2 million for emergency winter housing and shelter.
 All of these efforts will support the efforts of our agency to foster and maintain affordable housing and access to emergency shelters.